 - Some of the easiest ways to leverage AI is by implementing enterprise software with AI (59%), codevelopment with partners (53%), cloud-based AI (49%), open-source development tools (49%), automated machine learning (46%), data science modeling (44%), and crowdsourced development (39%).
 (State of AI in the Enterprise, 2018)

-As with any type of tech, AI and automation have their fair share of challenges.
+As with any tech, AI and automation have their fair share of challenges.
 For instance, many people worry that these new technologies may take away jobs.
-However, contrary to popular belief, many companies say that they will actually generate demand for professionals.
+However, contrary to popular belief, many companies say that they will generate demand for professionals.

-In fact, they are more worried about not having employees who can help them with their AI initiatives.
-This is why many executives are going through great lengths when it comes to building a more AI-ready workforce.
+They are more worried about not having employees who can help them with their AI initiatives.
+This is why many executives are going through great lengths when building a more AI-ready workforce.

 - 61% of internet users believe AI may affect the availability of work.
 (BCG, 2019)